ncatlab/nlab-content/pages/1/5/2/0/251/content.md

   (In this example, the two edge categories coincide.
 Double categories with this property are called **edge-symmetric**.)

 * Since any 1-category can be regarded as a 2-category with only identity 2-cells, for any 1-category $C$ we have a double category $Sq(C)$ whose squares are the commutative squares in $C$.
+We can also restrict the commutative squares considered, such as taking only [[pullback]] squares.

 * Any 2-category can also be made into a double category in two more ways, by defining the vertical or horizontal morphisms to consist only of identities.
 In this way 2-categories can be considered as a special case of double categories.